Economic Models

 1. Origins & Interactive Explorations

-Predator–Prey Virtual Analog: Your early web app used coupled differential equations to illustrate resource–consumer cycles, sparking insights into feedback loops and oscillatory dynamics.
+Predator–Prey Virtual Analog: an interactive web app used coupled differential equations to illustrate resource–consumer cycles, sparking insights into feedback loops and oscillatory dynamics.

 Key Insight: Simple, interactive visual models can turn abstract equations into embodied learning experiences, revealing non‑linear behaviors and stability boundaries.